 REALTOR® X was found in violation of Article 12, presenting an untrue picture in his representation to the public.

 Case #12-18: Protecting Client’s Interest in Auction Advertised as “Absolute”

 (Adopted May, 2005.
 Revised May, 2017.
 Cross-referenced with Case #1-31.)

 Seller T, a widowed elementary school teacher in the Midwest inherited a choice parcel of waterfront property on one of the Hawaiian islands from a distant relative.
 Having limited ﬁnancial resources, and her children's’ college educations to pay for, she concluded that she would likely never have the means to build on or otherwise enjoy the property.
 Consequently, she decided to sell it and use the proceeds to pay tuition and fund her retirement.

-Seller T corresponded via the Internet with several real estate brokers, including REALTOR® Q whose website prominently featured his real estate auction services.
-An exchange of email followed.
-REALTOR® Q proposed an absolute auction as the best way of attracting qualiﬁed buyers and ensuring the highest possible price for Seller T. Seller T found the concept had certain appeal but she also had reservations.
-“How do I know the property will sell for a good price?” she e-mailed REALTOR® Q. REALTOR® Q responded “You have a choice piece of beachfront.
-They aren’t making any more of that, you know.
-It will easily bring at least a million ﬁve hundred thousand dollars.”
-Seller T acquiesced and REALTOR® Q sent her the necessary contracts which Seller T executed and returned.
+Seller T corresponded via e-mail with several real estate brokers, including REALTOR® Q whose website prominently featured his real estate auction services.
+REALTOR® Q proposed an absolute auction as the best way of attracting qualified buyers and ensuring the highest possible price for Seller T. Seller T found the concept had certain appeal but she also had reservations.
+“How do I know the property will sell for a good price,” she asked?
+REALTOR® Q responded, “You have a choice piece of beachfront.
+It will easily bring at least four million five hundred thousand dollars.”
+Seller T acquiesced and REALTOR® Q sent her the necessary contracts which Seller T executed and returned..

 Several days prior to the scheduled auction, Seller T decided to take her children to Hawaii on vacation.
 The trip would also afford her the chance to view the auction and see, ﬁrsthand, her future ﬁnancial security being realized.